mggg/GerryChain/CONTRIBUTING.md

 make docs-linkcheck
 ```

-Pull requests and pushes to `main` build the site, run snippet and notebook freshness checks, and
+Pull requests and pushes to `main` execute the notebooks, build the site, run snippet checks, and
 upload the built site as a workflow artifact.
 Read the Docs publishes the site.
 External link
 checking is temporarily manual while the reorganized pages are unpublished.